This DPA is for illustrative purposes only. To request an executable version of this DPA, please email email@example.com

 2.2.
 Except for the changes made by this DPA, the Agreement remains unchanged and in full force and effect.
 If there is any conflict between this DPA and the Agreement, this DPA shall prevail to the extent of that conflict.

 2.4.
 Any claims against Palo Alto Software or its Affiliates under this DPA shall be brought solely against the entity that is a party to the Agreement.
 In no event shall any party limit its liability with respect to any individual's data protection rights under this DPA or otherwise.
-Customer further agrees that any regulatory penalties incurred by Palo Alto Software in relation to the Customer Data that arise as a result of, or in connection with, Customer's failure to comply with its obligations under this DPA or any applicable Data Protection Laws shall count toward and reduce Palo Alto Software's liability under the Agreement as if it were liability to the Customer under the Agreement.
+Customer further agrees that any regulatory penalties incurred by Palo Alto Software in relation to the Customer Data that arise as a result of, or in connection with, Customer's failure to comply with its obligations under this DPA or any applicable Data Protection Laws shall count toward and reduce Palo Alto Software's liability under the Agreement as if it were liability to the Customer under the Agreement, to the fullest extent permitted under the applicable laws.

 2.5.
 No one other than a party to this DPA, its successors and permitted assignees shall have any right to enforce any of its terms.